MichalWegielski/granbot-backend/README.md

 ## Configuration

-Configuration is managed in `app/config.py` and can be overridden via environment variables:
+Configuration is managed via environment variables.
+If a `.env` file is present in the root directory, it will be loaded at startup.
+You can use `.env.example` as a template.

 | Variable    | Default                             | Description                     |
 | ----------- | ----------------------------------- | ------------------------------- |